 5.)
 It's great for weight loss as it is high in protein and fiber, keeps you fuller for longer, and virtually has no fat.

 6.)
 Also it's really yummy and comforting, so that makes you happy...and being happy keeps you healthy.
 I added that one on my own, but it's true! 😉 :p

 You can store daal in an airtight container up to 2-3 days.
 You can also freeze daal for up to 1 month.

-- 3 cups water
+- 4 cups of water (or as needed)

 - 1 teaspoon salt

-- 1 tbsp butter
+- 1 tablespoon butter

 - Start by placing the red lentils in a bowl, and wash with water 2-3 times.
 Discard the excess water.

 - Place the daal, water, and spices into a medium-pot.
 Partially cover with lid, and cook for 30 minutes (occasionally stirring) or until the daal is cooked through, and can easily be mashed with the back of your spoon.
 See pictures in post for reference.